MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Introduction

 We further enhance the consensus among all the frames by augmenting the uncertainty network with cross-view consistency information.
 Our key insight is to learn a coherent 3D structure from diverse views and provide it as an auxiliary input to the uncertainty network.
 For this purpose, we exploit neural radiance fields (NeRFs)~\cite{nerf}, a state-of-the-art approach that represents 3D structures of scenes.
 As shown in Fig.~\ref{fig:intro_nerf_show}, our NeRF model synthesizes a high-quality scene structure.
 Compared with alternative 3D reconstruction strategies like structure from motion (\eg, COLMAP~\cite{schoenberger2016sfm}), NeRF is more preferred from a practical perspective, because its runtime grows linearly with the frame number, whereas COLMAP increases quadratically.
-Moreover, NeRF is {\em fully self-supervised} and does not require additional annotations, unlike multi-view stereo methods like MVSNet~\cite{yao2018mvsnet}.
-To further improve the scalability of NeRF, we leverage voxelized variants of NeRF to promote efficiency and propose loss functions that implicitly guide the concentration of NeRF on the near-ground geometry related to HD-Map generation.
-Additionally, we highlight NeRF's flexibility and scalability to an arbitrary number of views, making it critical in offboard HD-Map generation.
+Moreover, NeRF is {\em fully self-supervised} and does not require additional annotations, unlike multi-view stereo methods such as MVSNet~\cite{yao2018mvsnet}.
+To improve the scalability of NeRF, we leverage a voxelized variant of NeRF (Voxel-NeRF) to promote efficiency and propose loss functions that implicitly guide the concentration of NeRF on the near-ground geometry related to HD map generation.
+Additionally, we highlight NeRF's flexibility and scalability to an arbitrary number of views, making it critical in offboard HD map generation.

-To summarize, we make the following contributions: \begin{enumerate}[leftmargin=*, noitemsep, nolistsep] \item We are the {\em first} to study the problem of learning to generate HD-Maps \emph{offboard}, and we are also the first \emph{vision-oriented} offboard study to our best knowledge. \item We propose an effective \emph{region-centric} framework \ourmodel that can generate a multi-view consistent HD-Map from an arbitrarily large number of frames. \item We introduce and extend Voxel-NeRF to encode the 3D structure from all frames for HD-Map generation tasks, further guiding the fusion for multi-view consistency. \end{enumerate} Large-scale experiments on nuScenes~\cite{caesar2020nuscenes} show that \ourmodel significantly improves HD-Map quality.
+To summarize, we make the following contributions: \begin{enumerate}[leftmargin=*, noitemsep, nolistsep] \item We are the {\em first} to study the problem of learning to generate HD maps \emph{offboard}, and we are also the first \emph{vision-oriented} offboard study to our best knowledge. \item We propose an effective \emph{region-centric} framework \ourmodel that can generate a multi-view consistent HD map from an arbitrarily large number of frames. \item We introduce and extend Voxel-NeRF to encode the 3D structure from all frames for HD map generation tasks, further guiding the fusion for multi-view consistency. \end{enumerate} Large-scale experiments on nuScenes~\cite{caesar2020nuscenes} show that \ourmodel significantly improves HD map quality.
 Notably, \ourmodel can effectively utilize an increasing number of input frames, making it attractive for real-world applications.